Mitsubishi Minica: Mitsubishi 360

 The precursor of the Minica was the Mitsubishi 360, a series of light trucks introduced in April 1961.
 Designed for the lowest kei car vehicle tax classification, it was powered by an air-cooled 359 cc, 17 PS engine, providing a lowly 80 km/h top speed but with a fully syncromeshed four-speed transmission.
 After the successful 1962 introduction of the passenger car version, called Minica, the 360 van and pickup continued alongside the Minica, sharing its development.
 The Mitsubishi 360/Minica competed with the established Subaru 360, Daihatsu Fellow Max, and the Suzuki Fronte in the late sixties.
 The somewhat unexpected success of the 360/Minica led Mitsubishi to end production of three-wheeled vehicles.

 Originally available as a panel van or light van (really a Station Wagon, but registered as a commercial vehicle for tax purposes), with a pickup version added in October, the Mitsubishi 360 was rather quaintly styled.
 Suicide doors and a swage line which continued across the hood were often accented by whitewall tires and lace curtains (both standard on the Light Van DeLuxe, introduced in April 1962) to complete the picture.
-The 360 and Minica were given a thorough facelift in November 1964, with an entirely new front clip with a pressed metal chrome grill.
+The 360 and Minica were given a thorough facelift in November 1964, with an entirely new front clip with a pressed metal chrome grille.
 The more modern look was accompanied by the new, somewhat more powerful ME24 engine, affording a top speed of 85 km/h.

 The four-seat version of the light van (LT21-4) could carry 200 kg, while the strict two-seater (LT20) could take a full 300 kg.
 The Pickup was rated for carrying 350 kg.

 In August 1966, the Mitsubishi Minicab cab-over pickup truck was launched to complement the Mitsubishi 360 light truck.
 Powered by the same air-cooled two-stroke 359 cc engine as the Minica, it came with cargo gates on three sides to simplify loading and unloading.
 In December, the 360 received a less ornate grille.
 In May 1967, the 360 and Minica were both updated with the new 21 PS ME24D, increasing top speed to 90 km/h.
 In September 1968 a Super Deluxe version of the light van was added, featuring a new plastic grille and more modern interior.
 At the same time, the pickup dropped the "360" model name and was from now on sold as the "Minica Pick" (ミニカピック, Minika Pikku).
 By 1969, the new Minica Van had superseded the LT23 and it was no longer produced, although the LT25 pickup continued to be built until September 1972.
 These late models have the air-cooled ME24E engine with 26 PS, although the claimed top speed remained 90 km/h.
 It also has the same blacked-out plastic grille as fitted to the Super Deluxe and late first-generation Minicas.